openharmony/docs/zh-cn/application-dev/reference/apis/js-apis-secureElement.md

 @State result: string = '';
 @State nfcSEService: secureElement.SEService = null;

-this.result = "版本名称："
+this.result = "version: "
 try {
-    // 有效this.nfcSEService,获取方式参考newSEService
+    // refer to newSEService for this.nfcSEService
     this.result += this.nfcSEService.getVersion();
 } catch (e) {
-    this.result += "getVersion异常：" + e.message;
+    this.result = "getVersion exception:" + e.message;
 }
 ```